 - Technology changes are one of the barriers in software development.
 With microservices, it is possible to change or upgrade technology for each service individually rather than upgrading an entire application.

 - As microservices package the service runtime environment along with the service itself, this enables having multiple versions of the service to coexist in the same environment.

 - And finally, microservices also enable smaller, focused agile teams for development.
 Teams will be organized based on the boundaries of microservices.

 In this article, I have only listed down some positives about microservices which have been seen in many organizations in my limited knowledge.
-A monolithic application, backed by strong design and brilliant coders, can also prove a good decision and product can stay long enough to support the decision.
+A monolithic application, backed by strong design and brilliant coders, can also prove a good decision and the product can stay long enough to support the decision.

-Similarily with microservices, poor design decision will be proved costly.
+Similarily with microservices, poor design decisions will be proved costly.
 They may seem to be simplifying the components, but they may add complexity in communication between them and that is harder to control and manage.

 Finally, it’s good design and skilled team is what will bring win for you.
 A less skilled team will always create a poor system and it’s very hard to tell if microservices reduce the mess in this case or make it worse.

 I will suggest starting with monolithic application design, and when you feel that it is making the system complex – try microservices to check if they make the application less complex.
 In this way, you will have a more informed and better decision.